Bartis1313/csgo/README.md

 * 1.0.7 - big update for performance and cleanup in code, a lot of useless defines have been removed.
 Changed console::log function to take only one string and log type, string can be easily used with std::format
 * 1.0.8 - small update with making menu usage more easier, items are now in map and features can be passed as name for vars::names map
 * 1.0.9 - big update for performance, recode, and code style.
 All functions are camel case.
 I seperated visuals to be in few files since it's better to read and move in code.
 Added even more visuals once again.
 Fixed prediction, thanks: [kaposzta99](https://github.com/Bartis1313/csgo/issues/4)
+* 1.1.0 - update came with fixes: triggerbot, backtrack records and SDK.
+Added Dlight and "nightmode" that just forces other skybox.
+Few very small addons to menu and code changes.
 </details>

 # People who helped